-- As this is an event run under Scottish Athletics rules, the use of walking poles is prohibited.
+- The use of walking poles is prohibited.

 - BAM Racing maintain the right to refuse or revoke entry to any applicant, where they believe that accepting the entry could prejudice the event, BAM Racing, event sponsors, associates or staff.
 This right of refusal extends to include applications where acceptance is considered by BAM Racing to be likely to infringe upon the enjoyment of any persons connected with the event, including staff, marshals, volunteers & other competitors.